oddvalue/laravel-drafts/README.md

 The `HasDrafts` trait will add a default scope that will only return published/live records.

-The following quiery builder methods are available to alter this behavior:
+The following query builder methods are available to alter this behavior:

 * `withoutDrafts()`/`published(bool $withoutDrafts = true)` Only select published records (default)
 * `withDrafts(bool $withDrafts = false)` Include draft record